chiararazzetta/parUST/README.md

 Furthermore, it makes use of some approximations and exploits geometrical simmetries as described in [1].
 The simulation consists in computing or loading an approximation of the impulse responses maps for a choice of probe and a field of research [2], and computing the beam pattern as the power of the signal in time that crosses a point of the field having fixed a number of active element, a pulse emitted and a set of delays.
+The computation is performed on CPU cores.
+For the Beam Pattern computation it is implemented a GPU version.

 [1] Cit archivio paper teorico nostro ?